 We have less question by design.
-We are very active in producing question banks that are accurate and specific to each license.
+We are very active in producing question banks that are specific to each license.
 We remove questions due to customer feedback from exams, double questions, subjects that are not relevant to specific licenses, and obsolete questions.

 Yes, and we are adding more with each update.

 On engineering licenses, most of the math problems and formulas have been explained along with pump formulas, micrometers, Vernier calibers, Ohms law problems and electrical formulas, ect.
 For the illustrations we are labeling the components in the explanations and linking all of the known questions with each illustration.

 On deck licenses, all terrestrial navigation problems, deck general problems that require steps or math formulas, and deck cargo stability problems have step by step written instructions including labeled diagrams, highlighted and scanned tables from publications, and completed and labeled maneuvering boards when applicable.
 All ROR questions are linked to the rule in the ROR book and safety is linked to the Marine Safety manual.
 Chart plotting instructional videos are provided, including: introduction to publications, introduction to chart tools, introduction to nautical charts, introduction to maneuvering boards, introduction to relevant chart plot problems, and complete USCG plots (as a student would see on their actual USCG exam.

 Although stability questions and celestial questions are on the flash drive, we have explanations for those two subjects as paperback books available on the website.